cohere-ai/cohere-toolkit/src/interfaces/coral-slack-bot/README.md

 ### HTTP Mode

 With HTTP mode, you must ensure that event subscriptions are enabled on the _Event Subscriptions_ page under the _Features_ menu.
-You must also ensure that the URL to the Coral Slack bot's events hook has been entered into the _Request URL_ field.
+You must also ensure that the URL to the Command Slack bot's events hook has been entered into the _Request URL_ field.
 The URL to handle events should be https://slack-bot-host/slack/events.

 With HTTP mode it is also necessary to grant OAuth permissions.